 Student Loan: Bankruptcy Discharge

 This is not a simple process.
 Any student or parent applying for a bankruptcy discharge must prove to the court that repaying the student loan will cause undue financial hardship on you and your dependents.
-If you file for bankruptcy discharge under Chapter 7 or Chapter 13, this decision is made in an Adversary Proceeding in bankruptcy court.
+If you file for a bankruptcy discharge under Chapter 7 or Chapter 13, this decision is made in an Adversary Proceeding in bankruptcy court.
 The judge will use a three-part test to base his determination.
 Your loan will not be discharged if you cannot meet all three criteria:

 - If you have to repay the loan, you will not be able to maintain a minimal standard of living for yourself and your dependents.